lowRISC/opentitan/util/dvsim/doc/testplanner.md

     The recommended naming convention to follow is `<main_feature>_<sub_feature>_<sub_sub_feature_or_type>_...`.
     This is no need to suffix (or prefix) the testpoint name with "test".

-* **milestone: targeted verification milestone**
+* **stage: targeted verification stage**

     This is either `V1`, `V2`, `V2S` or `V3`.
-    It helps us track whether all of the testing requirements of a milestone have been achieved.
+    It helps us track whether all of the testing requirements of a verification stage have been achieved.

 * **desc: testpoint description**